rafiquecudjoe/lightning-pay-doc/docs/rate-limiting.md

 API requests are rate-limited to ensure fair usage.
 The current rate limit is set to 100 requests per 2 minutes.

-You can check the response headers for rate limit information:

-- `X-RateLimit-Limit`: The maximum number of requests you're permitted to make per hour
-- `X-RateLimit-Remaining`: The number of requests remaining in the current rate limit window
-- `X-RateLimit-Reset`: The time at which the current rate limit window resets in UTC epoch seconds

 ## Best Practices